Join us for a presentation by Brooke Belisle (Stony Brook University), followed by a response by Lucia Allais (Columbia University).

-Brooke Belisle researches and teaches the comparative history of visual media aesthetics with a focus on expanded/experimental formats and relationships between lens-based and computational methods.
+Brooke Belisle is Associate Professor and Graduate Program Director in Art History at Stony Brook University, where she also directs the Graduate Certificate in Media/Art/Culture/Technology and is affiliated with the Alda Center for Communicating Science and the Institute for Advanced Computational Science.
+She researches and teaches the comparative history of visual media aesthetics with a focus on expanded/experimental formats and relationships between lens-based and computational methods.
 Her recent book, Depth Effects: Dimensionality from Camera to Computation, connects emerging strategies of AI with early photographic practices and ongoing stakes of mediating spatial depth.
 Her current project, Seeing Stars: Astronomical Media, traces transformational moments in our view of the universe, asking how both reality and representation are rewrought with changing aesthetic techniques.
+Her research has been supported by major fellowships from the ACLS, Getty Foundation, and Mellon Foundation, and she is currently a fellow of the Linda Hall Library of Science.

 RSVP required to received pre-circulated reading and, for non-Columbia affiliate, a QR code to access campus.
 To RSVP, email comparativemedia@columbia.edu.